-The SEMIoTICS NFV Component encompasses the NFV Management and Orchestration (NFV MANO) and NFV Infrastructure (NFVI), as defined in FIGURE 14.
-That is, the set of controllers and managers (NFV MANO), and the set of hardware used for virtualizing network functions (also referred to as compute nodes1) at all layers of the SEMIoTICS architecture, respectively.
+The SEMIoTICS NFV Component encompasses the NFV Management and Orchestration (NFV MANO) and NFV Infrastructure (NFVI).
+That is, the set of controllers and managers (NFV MANO), and the set of hardware used for virtualizing network functions (also referred to as compute nodes) at all layers of the SEMIoTICS architecture, respectively.

 Together, SDN and NFV are able to realize customizable isolated network environments, where processing endpoints (i.e. VNFs) are dynamically instantiated at precise compute nodes in the SEMIoTICS architecture.
 Network traffic is then directed towards such VNFs, which may be standalone or part of a custom Service Function Chain (SFC) to reach a desired endpoint, be processed or consumed.
-In this section, SEMIoTICS
+In this section, SEMIoTICS NFV Component is described based on its current implementation on the project.
+Furthermore, sequence diagrams for common procedures, APIs and their relation to other SEMIoTICS components are overviewed.
+To conclude, we present: